Download the all-new Republic app:

 But that's due more to financing than politics.

-"Money is my biggest trouble, a drag on my creativity," said Huang, 25, who co-founded a troupe three years ago in nearby city of Hangzhou, supporting it with his earnings as a copywriter at an internet company.
+"Money is my biggest trouble, a drag on my creativity," said Huang, 25, who co-founded a troupe three years ago in the nearby city of Hangzhou, supporting it with his earnings as a copywriter at an internet company.

 Still, growing numbers of Chinese independent impresarios are emerging to find increasing interest from young Chinese, Huang said.

-But censorship hovers overhe, said Wang Chong.
+But censorship hovers overhead, said Wang Chong.

 13:56 IST, December 16th 2019